Yucheng0208/Secure-Signature-Hashing/README.md

 ## Future Enhancements
 - Implement public-key cryptography (RSA/ECDSA) for digital signatures.
 - Improve UI/UX with real-time signature smoothing.
-- Add a feature to compare similarity between signatures.
+- Add a feature to compare the similarity between signatures.

 ## License
-This project is released under the MIT License.
+This project is released under the [MIT License](LICENSE).